Multi-label Node Classification On Graph-Structured Data

 \section{Conclusion}

 { We investigate the problem of multi-label node classification on graph-structured data.
-Filling in the gaps in current literature, we (i) perform in-depth analysis on the commonly used benchmark datasets, create and release several real-world multi-label datasets and a graph generator model to produce synthetic datasets with tunable properties, (ii) develop a new approach which explicitly use label induced node similarities to learn informative representations.
-Our approach dynamically fuses the feature and label propagation and can be used together with current GNNs.
-We demonstrate the improvements of our models by conducting large-scale experiments on $9$ datasets and $10$ methods, and (iii) release our benchmark publicly.
+Filling in the gaps in current literature, we (i) perform in-depth analysis on the commonly used benchmark datasets, create and release several real-world multi-label datasets and a graph generator model to produce synthetic datasets with tunable properties, (ii) compare and analyse the performances of the methods from different categories for the node classification task by conducting large-scale experiments on $9$ datasets and $8$ methods, and (iii) release our benchmark publicly.

 We have novel and compelling insights from our analysis of specific datasets and GNN approaches.
 For instance, we uncover the pitfalls of the commonly used OGB-Protein dataset for model evaluation.
 While multi-label graph datasets usually show low homophily, we show that approaches working on low homophilic multi-class datasets cannot trivially work on multi-label datasets which usually have low homophily.